 2. Discuss Your Local State Laws

-It’s wrong to believe that you can draft your estate plan in any manner you please.
+It’s wrong to believe you can draft your estate plan in any way you please.

 While you have control over your estate plan’s contents, this control has a limit, dependent on your local state laws.